 Step three is the tricky part.
 The easiest thing to do is to contact support at your registrar, the place where you purchased your domain, and ask them to turn off any domain parking/forwarding and make the following changes for you:

-- Create (or set if there is one already) a CNAME type record with a name of www pointing to hosted.ownerrez.com
+- Create (or set if there is one already) a CNAME type record with a host name of "www" pointing to hosted.ownerrez.com

-- If there are any AAAA type records with a name of @, delete them.
+- If there are any AAAA type records with a host name of "@", delete them.
 This is rare.

 If you want to do the DNS configuration yourself, you'll need to go into the "Manage DNS" section for your domain name registrar (the place where you bought the domain name).
 It might be named slightly differently depending on where you bought the domain, but it probably says something about DNS.